jkeefe/workshops/module-twitter-bot/README.md

 Get your creativity rolling.
 There are a few possibilities for the bot program we're using, but for now pick one of these two:

-* **Every Bot** - This will tweet out every row in a spreadsheet.
+* **Every Row Bot** - This will tweet out every row in a spreadsheet.
 Great if you have a lot of data you want to tweet for fun.
 Good examples are:
     - Old French Crime [@OldFrenchCrime](https://twitter.com/oldfrenchcrime)
     - American Injuries [@usinjuries](https://twitter.com/usinjuries)